Architecture-Derived CBOMs for Cryptographic Migration: A Security-Aware Architecture Tradeoff Method

-Second, \gls{satam} provides explicit traceability across architectural elements, security concerns, cryptographic decisions, and \gls{cbom} entries.
-The traceability model defined in \Cref{sec:traceability-model} demonstrates that \gls{satam} provides systematic links between architectural artifacts and \gls{cbom} entries.
+Second, \gls{satam} provides explicit traceability across architectural elements, security concerns, cryptographic decisions, and \gls{cbom} entries, as defined \Cref{sec:traceability-model}.
 This traceability directly addresses the limitations of inventory-based \glspl{cbom} and supports reasoning about cryptographic migration impact.
 In contrast to inventory-first \glspl{cbom}, \gls{satam}-derived \glspl{cbom} do not merely enumerate cryptographic mechanisms, but make explicit why cryptography is used, which security properties it enforces, and how architectural decisions constrain change.

 Third, the method is suitable for its intended purpose of supporting cryptographic migration. \gls{satam} explicitly captures decision rationale and migration-relevant tradeoffs.
 This enables \gls{satam} architectural reasoning about change impact, dependency constraints, and algorithm agility, as illustrated by the \gls{caraf}-based migration analysis in \Cref{sec:proof-of-concept}.
-As a result, \gls{satam}-derived \glspl{cbom} expose migration-critical constraints, such as dependency coupling, rollout effort, and key management lifecycles, which are typically opaque in tool-generated inventories.
+As a result, \gls{satam}-derived \glspl{cbom} expose migration-critical constraints, such as dependency coupling, rollout effort, and key management life cycles, which are typically opaque in tool-generated inventories.